AbstractUmbra/AbstractUmbra/README.md

 # Hello

 I'm AbstractUmbra.
-No idea but you're looking here but here goes:
+No idea why you're looking here, but here goes:

 ## Bio
 My day job is a DevSecOps Engineer, with a specialty in Cryptographic Security.
 Since you see "Dev" and "Ops" here, you can assume I'm currently using and proficient at Docker, K8s and Helm.